“Once you have tasted the taste of the sky, you will forever look up” ~ Leonardo da Vinci.

 14th Floor: Sky Gate

-Sky Gate is the gateway to the observatory.
+Sky Gate is the gateway to the Shibuya Sky observation deck.
 There is a separate queue for people with pre-purchased tickets.
 You can either print them on paper or show the QR code on your phone to staff.

 After showing your tickets on the 14th floor, you’ll be ushered by staff to line up and take a lift known as the Transition Pod, in small groups.